 - G.I.
 Joe: Half the time the pilot characters were featured, they ended up landing a damaged plane somewhere.

 - Marvel Universe: The X-Men's Blackbird explodes more time than a Star Trek: Voyager shuttle.
 The Avengers' Quinjets had a much, much worse track record.
-As for the Helicarriers, heck, they have an open field in New Jersey already picked out to smash them if they start acting funny over New York.
+As for the Helicarriers, well...
+Nick Fury is smarter than most: SHIELD owns an open field in New Jersey specifically set aside as a crash site if (or should we say when) the Carrier gets taken down.

 - The Core - The Space Shuttle has its navigation thrown off by changes to the Earth's Magnetic field, and has to make a dead-stick landing in the Los Angeles River.
 Not technically an example of this trope, but it has much the same feel.